messede-degod/SF-UI/README.md

 - Run `make` to build the complete application, binary can be found in the bin directory.
 - Run `make prod` to build a production ready static binary (Run make UI if neccessary beforehand).

-## Running
+## Install & Run

-Run `./bin/sfui`, visit the endpoint shown, in browser to access SFUI.
+Run `./bin/sfui -install` to install sfui, visit `http://127.0.0.1:7171` in browser to access SFUI.
+From here on use systemctl to control sfui.

 ## How it works
 ```